 Data is the lifeblood of AI systems.
 When integrating AI into legal practice in Nigeria, data privacy and security become paramount concerns, requiring strict adherence to the NDPA, NDPR and relevant data protection policies.

-5.1 Data Protection Laws
+5.1 Data Protection Laws: Aligning with the NDPA

 The NDPA establishes a legal framework for data protection and privacy rights in Nigeria.
 Here's how the NDPA applies to AI in the legal sector: